SparkPost/support-docs/articles/my-account-and-profile/enabling-two-factor-authentication.md

 ---
-title: "Enabling Two-Factor Authentication"
+title: "Two-Factor Authentication"
-description: "At Spark Post we take the security of your account very seriously which is why for example we make it easy to apply the principle of least privilege when assigning grants to API keys and even restricting API keys based on source IP address In order to provide you with..."
+description: "How to enable two factor authentication on your account."
 ---

-At SparkPost, we take the security of your account very seriously, which is why, for example, we make it easy to apply the [principle of least privilege](https://www.us-cert.gov/bsi/articles/knowledge/principles/least-privilege) when assigning grants to API keys, and even restricting API keys based on source IP address.

-In order to provide you with even greater security, we have introduced Two-Factor Authentication.
-This allows you to use your account in conjunction with a standard 3rd party Authenticator app such as [Google Authenticator](https://support.google.com/accounts/answer/1066447), [Duo](https://duo.com/product/trusted-users/two-factor-authentication/duo-mobile), or [Authy](https://www.authy.com/app/mobile/) available for iOS, Android, etc.
+Add an extra layer of security to your account with two-factor authentication.
+This allows you to use your account in conjunction with a standard 3rd party authenticator app such as [Google Authenticator](https://support.google.com/accounts/answer/1066447), [Duo](https://duo.com/product/trusted-users/two-factor-authentication/duo-mobile), or [Authy](https://www.authy.com/app/mobile/) available for iOS, Android, etc. Enabling two-factor authentication will prevent anyone that does not have access to your authenticator app or backup codes from logging into your account - even if they somehow get your username and password.

-To enable Two-Factor Authentication, go to the Account menu in the top right and select **Profile**.
+To enable two-factor authentication, go to your [profile](https://app.sparkpost.com/account/profile)([EU](https://app.eu.sparkpost.com/account/profile)).

 ![](media/enabling-two-factor-authentication/profile-page.png)